ocoretech/CTF-workbook/VulnForum.md

 * When we click on login, it gives us an error message saying "Invalid username or password".

-* We chech Burp Suite for the post request of login and send it to the repeater.
+* We check Burp Suite for the post request of login and send it to the repeater.

 ![Alt text](image-2.png)